-With our large number of vessels, locations in both Victoria and Vancouver, and almost 50 staff in peak season, Prince of Whales is now the largest whale watching and eco-adventure company in British Columbia.
+With our 13 vessels, locations in both Victoria and Vancouver, and close to 100 staff in peak season, Prince of Whales is one of the largest whale watching and eco-adventure companies in British Columbia.
 As such, we are proud to be a leader in responsible whale watching and to have served as teaching platforms for whale research.

 From the very beginning, we have been committed to hiring only the best guides.
 Some of our earliest staff members are still with us and have set the tone for the quality of our tours.
 To this day we operate above and beyond Transport Canada crewing regulations to ensure your experience with us is always a personal one.

 As an industry front-runner, Prince of Whales is committed to safe, environmentally conscientious whale watching.
 We work with other members of the eco-tourism industry to continue conservation efforts, and to make sure that the whales’ habitat remains pristine for years to come.

 To take a closer look at who we really are, be sure to check out our page of staff biographies in the Expert Guides section.

 When Prince of Whales President Alan McGillivray was running around the Royal Victoria Yacht Club as a young child in the 1960’s, he had no way of knowing that his career path would take him halfway across Canada and all the way back again.
 Back to the ocean his childhood home overlooked, where he has worked for the past 20 years.

 After completing a Bachelors in Engineering from Queens, and a Masters in Business Administration from the University of Western Ontario, Al returned to the coast, keen to carve out a niche for himself.
 He started on the water in 1993 when he won a daily contract to deliver the Times Colonist to the Gulf Islands in his specialty built, welded aluminum boats.
 This was a great success and he was later approached by Canada Post, who used him to deliver mail instead of running a truck on the BC Ferries.